NikolaMX/Mini-Patch/Proto-patch.md

 `wreckage_health_frac` increased from 0.7 to 1

-- Fabrication Aircraft - EXPERIMENTAL - DONE
+- Fabrication Aircraft - DONE
 `max_health` increased from 25 to 100

-- Firefly - EXPERIMENTAL - DONE
+- Firefly - DONE
 `UNITTYPE_Offense` added
 `max_health` increased from 20 to 85
 `build_metal_cost` increased from 60 to 100

-- Pelican - EXPERIMENTAL - DONE
+- Pelican - DONE
 `UNITTYPE_Offense` added